AndrewBroz/mermaid-layout-circular/README.md

 ![An eight-node Krebs cycle ring with Acetyl-CoA feeding in from above and CO2 and NADH branching outward](docs/media/krebs-cycle.png)

-A hub earns the center.
-When one node is unmistakably the middle of the diagram — the center of a star, or the axle of a wheel whose ring survives without it — it moves to the origin and everything else rings around it, with the spokes drawn straight from border to border.
-Anything hanging off a spoke keeps hanging outward:
+A clearly identifiable hub is placed in the center automatically (this can be overridden with hub: none):

 ```
 ---